What is an eating disorder?

 You may undergo an initial assessment to explore the eating disorder and its development.
 During therapy, you will work together with a therapist to overcome any underlying issues and establish better coping mechanisms.

 When aiming for recovery, it is recommended that individuals make small steps.
-It may be that you slowly begin to change your behavior; for example, trying new foods, weighing yourself slightly less, eating slightly more, and speaking to someone when you feel low.
+It may be that you slowly begin to change your behaviour; for example, trying new foods, weighing yourself slightly less, eating slightly more, and speaking to someone when you feel low.
 Eating disorders can involve dishonesty, so it is therefore important to be open and honest not only to those people trying to help you but also to yourself.

 After treatment, many can experience some of the symptoms of their eating disorder but to a lesser extent.
 Many symptoms will go away over time, but issues such as Orthorexia (a fixation with food content to lesser degree than someone with Anorexia or Bulimia) and a continually complicated relationship with food may still persist.